kwantam/addchain/README.md

 Bos, Coster.
 "Addition chain heuristics."
 In Proceedings of CRYPTO, Aug.
 1989.

 Doche.
 "Chapter 9: Exponentiation."
 In Cohen, Frey, Doche, eds. *Handbook of Elliptic and Hyperelliptic Curve Cryptography.* CRC Press, 2005.

+Yacobi, Y. "Exponentiating faster with addition chains."
+In Proceedings of EUROCRYPT, May 1990.

+Yacobi, Y. "Fast exponentiation using data compression."
+Siam J. Computing, vol 28 no 2, 1998, pp. 700-703.

 # license